-- Spiritual and mental fatigue - (Brain & Subconscious) Usually, after unpleasant or traumatic events.
+- Spiritual and mental fatigue - (Brain & Subconscious) This is usually after unpleasant or traumatic events.
 Mental fatigue manifests as low mood, a tendency to outbursts, closure, and social distance.

-- The brain is energetic; unpleasant and traumatic events are often stored in the subconscious mind.
+- The brain is energetic; unpleasant and traumatic events are often stored subconsciously.
 (As part of the defense mechanism of the mind) These processes impair the mood and the general energy level of the body.

 Increased daytime fatigue is often a symptom of an unhealthy lifestyle and diet.
 No medication is needed; it may just be harmful.
 It is necessary to return to a healthy routine with proper nutrition using the self-healing methods described in greater detail in the NATURAL THERAPIES chapter.
-When we say we are tired, we mean metabolic fatigue because it is not related to physical exertion but to a physiological effort that we are not always aware of.
+When we say we are tired, we mean metabolic fatigue because it is not related to physical exertion but to a physiological effort we are unaware of.

 "Fever, also referred to as pyrexia, is defined as having a temperature above the normal range due to an increase in the body's temperature setpoint."
 (Wikipedia Fever)

 - Body temperature is controlled by the hypothalamic gland in the brain, re-fed with various physiological systems.